A Family Business

 When the automatic water conditioner emerged on the scene, it changed the face of water conditioning forever.
 The variety of contaminants that could be removed from the water multiplied, and each unit could be set to the requirements of the water coming into each individual home.
 No longer were service personnel visiting the customer’s home each month; now three, six, even twelve months was more likely.
 Maher Soft Water Service became a franchise of the WaterCare Corporation at this time, changing its name to Maher’s WaterCare.
 The number of customers the small business was able to serve became limitless, and the customer base grew, so that today there are over 12,000 homes and businesses with an automatic water conditioner from Maher’s.

 At about the same time that Maher’s became a WaterCare franchise, Paul retired and Bill Maher became the owner of the company, later incorporating as Maher Water Corporation.
 Soon his daughters Darcy and Danielle were working for the business, and later, Danielle’s husband, Sam.
-The business moved to its current location in the Stevens Point industrial park in 1990, and in 1997 became an authorized Kinetico dealer.
+The business moved to its current location in the Stevens Point industrial park in 1990.
 Rarely has so much variety and experience been found in one water treatment company.

 The tradition continues today as Maher’s enters its third generation of family ownership.
 Danielle Maher-Baron has taken over as President of Maher Water Corporation with her husband Sam as Vice President, while Bill Maher continues to assist them and serves as a Certified Water Specialist.